Florist and Flower Shop Health and Safety Templates, Documents, and Guidance.

 Do florists need a written health and safety policy?

-If you employ five or more staff, UK law requires you to have a written health and safety policy.
-Even if you have fewer employees, having a clear policy is strongly recommended to show your commitment to safety.
-Our Health and Safety Policy Template for Florists provides a ready-to-use document that can be tailored to your shop.
+If you employ five or more staff, health and safety law requires you to have a written health and safety policy.
+Even if you have fewer employees, having a clear policy is strongly a recommended best-practice measure to show your commitment to safety.

 How often should florists carry out risk assessments?

-Risk assessments should be reviewed regularly, at least once a year, and updated whenever there are significant changes (such as a shop refit, new equipment, or new staff).
-Using our Florist Risk Assessment Template, you can quickly update assessments and keep them compliant without starting from scratch.
+You risk assessments should be reviewed regularly, at least once a year, and updated whenever there are significant changes - such as a shop refit, new equipment, or new staff.

 Do I need COSHH assessments for flower preservatives and cleaning products?

 Yes.
 Under COSHH (Control of Substances Hazardous to Health) regulations, you must assess and control the risks from hazardous substances such as cleaning sprays, disinfectants, or flower food preservatives.
-Our COSHH Assessment Templates make it simple to record hazards, controls, and safe use procedures.

 What training do florist staff need for health and safety?

 Florist staff should be trained in manual handling, safe use of cutting tools, handling chemicals, fire safety, and first aid awareness.
 Lone working procedures and dealing with difficult customers may also be relevant.
 Regular risk assessments will highlight specific training needs for your team.
-You can increase compliance across the board with our Health and Safety Template Bundles for Florists, which make it easier to put the right measures and training in place.

 What personal protective equipment (PPE) is recommended in a florist shop?